Last updated by Sascha Brockel on 13 December 2022

 Hello Sascha, first of all THANK YOU for the ingenious Docker solution and the really understandable instructions for installation.
 I have a tado installation running at home, but with a V2 run.
 My brother in law has now also bought tado, but with V3 ... therefore your solution 😉

-Unfortunately, I now have the following problem: How can I enable Auto-Assist on the iPhone in the tado app without having to opt for a paid plan?
-My brother-in-law did this with the 7-day trial version, which he canceled in good time, so we were only able to try out "self-hosting" after 7 days - it works so far, but we are now faced with the problem that his wife cannot activate Auto-Assist in the same household.
-Does this mean that tado is charging each household member this €2.99, i.e. €12/month for a 4-person household?
-Or has something gone wrong?
+Unfortunately, I now have the following problem: How can you enablen the Auto-Assist on the iPhone in the tado APP, without having to opt for a paid plan?
+My brother-in-law has done this, with this 7-day trial version, which he canceled in time again, so we could try the "self-hosting" only after 7 days - that works so far, but are now facing the problem that his wife can not activate Auto-Assist in the same household.
+Does this mean that tado requires each household resident this 2.99€, ie for a 4 person household 12€ / month?!
+Or is there something wrong?
 Is there a way to activate Auto-Assist without a plan?
-Does everyone in the household have to buy a plan and then cancel it immediately so that the APP can activate Auto-Assist?
+Does every household resident have to buy a plan and then cancel it right away in order for the APP to activate Auto-Assist?
 We have now tested the situation so that the cell phone controls the scene without Auto-Assist.
-SMSs continue to arrive? -> If you switch off or log off the cell phone without AA, everything works as you described.
+SMSs continue to come?! -> If you turn off or log off the phone without AA, everything works as you described.

 Do you have an idea?